1. Getting to Know Your Faculty

 - Further reading: Trott, Barry, and Isabel D. Silver.
 “Outreach Activities for Librarian Liaisons.”
 Reference & User Services Quarterly 54, no. 2 (Winter 2014): 8–14.

-These sample emails from UTL liaison librarians welcome new faculty members to U of T and the UTL system.
+These sample emails from UTL liaison librarians welcome new faculty members and others to U of T and the UTL system.

 3. Tour Scripts